Home AlsaceCycling in Alsace: the 3 Countries Loop

 _

-Where to have dinner in Arlesheim?
-Restaurant of the Hotel Gasthof zum Ochsen
+Where to dine in Arlesheim?
+Restaurant at the Hotel Gasthof zum Ochsen

-The restaurant of the hotel where we stayed is very well known in the area for its meat-based specialties, which use the best cuts from their butcher shop with the famous “Jenzer Natura” quality label.
-The chef Dominic Meier offers dishes based on market and seasonal products.
+The hotel restaurant where we stayed is well-known in the area for its meat specialties, using the best cuts from their own butcher shop with the famous “Jenzer Natura” quality label.
+Chef Dominic Meier offers dishes based on seasonal market produce.
 It is a place highly appreciated by gourmets in the region and wine lovers.

-If you stay at the hotel, I strongly advise you to treat yourself by testing this beautiful gastronomic table to discover regional specialties and also some good local wines!
+If you are staying at the hotel, I strongly advise you to treat yourself by trying this fine dining spot to discover regional specialties and also some good local wines!

-Table set in a woody restaurant, Tilvist Mulhouse context.
+Table set in a woody restaurant, context Tilvist Mulhouse.

-The great tip: the daily menu at 28 CHF (Monday to Friday for lunch)
+Good deal: the daily menu for 28 CHF (Monday to Friday for lunch)

-Price: 3-course menu 78 CHF / 4-course menu 87 CHF / starter a la carte between 14 and 25 CHF / main dishes a la carte between 35 and 55 CHF
+Price: 3-course menu 78 CHF / 4-course menu 87 CHF / a la carte starters between 14 and 25 CHF / a la carte main dishes between 35 and 55 CHF

-The “Sundgau” is a territory located in southern Alsace on a seismic fault, distinguished by its beautiful half-timbered farmhouses, multiple ponds, magnificent landscapes, and authentic heritage.
+The “Sundgau” is a territory located in southern Alsace on a seismic fault line, distinguished by its beautiful half-timbered farmhouse houses, numerous ponds, magnificent landscapes, and authentic heritage.
 The culture of the Alsatian Jura is also very strong in this region.

-During your bike ride in the Sundgau, I especially recommend visiting the charming traditional villages of the region.
-I give you below some ideas of places to discover!
-Unfortunately, we couldn’t enjoy it too much, as it was from this part of the journey that it rained heavily almost without stopping, so it was a little less conducive to sightseeing.
+When you pass through the Sundgau by bike, I especially recommend visiting the charming traditional villages in the region.
+I have given some ideas below of places to discover!
+Unfortunately, we couldn’t take full advantage of it, because it was from this part of the journey that it rained cats and dogs almost non-stop, so it was a little less conducive to sightseeing.

-• Altkirch: It is the capital of the Sundgau; you can discover the Sundgauvien Museum there, but also a walking circuit of Street Art works created on several building facades in the city, not to mention the exhibitions of the CRAC (Rhénan Center for Contemporary Art).
+• Altkirch: This is the capital of the Sundgau; you can discover the Sundgauvien Museum there, as well as a walking tour of the Street Art works created on several building facades in the city, not to mention the exhibitions at the CRAC (Rhine Center for Contemporary Art).

-• Illtall: A new municipality born from the merger of Oberdorf, Grentzingen, and Henflingen, which presents an alignment along its main street of beautiful, richly flowered half-timbered houses.
+• Illtall: A new municipality born from the merger of Oberdorf, Grentzingen, and Henflingen, featuring an alignment of beautiful, richly flowered half-timbered houses along its main street.

-• Hirsingue: This small town of 2700 inhabitants is part of the closed club of 11 Alsatian municipalities that have obtained a 4th flower.
-It is crossed by the small Felbach stream where ducks are plentiful.
-These streets, shaded by beautiful linden trees and adorned with beautiful half-timbered houses, are conducive to a small bucolic stroll.
-It is also there that we stayed during our passage in this territory, and I give you below some great addresses in Hirsingue precisely for sleeping and eating on site.
+• Hirsingue: This small town of 2,700 inhabitants is part of the exclusive club of 11 Alsatian municipalities to have been awarded a 4th flower.
+It is crossed by the small Felbach stream, where ducks are legion.
+Its streets, shaded by beautiful linden trees and adorned with lovely half-timbered houses, are perfect for a gentle, bucolic stroll.
+This is actually where we stayed during our time in this area, and I am giving you some great addresses in Hirsingue below for sleeping and eating locally.

 Traditional Alsatian half-timbered house with garden and cobblestones.